evo-cloud/hmake/site/gh-pages/content/quickguide/install.md

 and make sure it shows both client and server versions correctly.

+_NOTE:_ Docker machine is no longer supported.
+For Mac/Windows, please use Docker for Mac or Docker for Windows.

 ## Docker Compose (Optional)

 Install [docker-compose](https://docs.docker.com/compose/install/) if you want to